(All fields required)

 Patient survival represents the patients who are alive at a given time after transplant (30 days, one year and three years).
 Because each transplant center serves patients with varying levels of complexity, the SRTR takes into account a number of factors when calculating the “expected” survival rate for an individual center.
 This calculation is called “risk adjustment” and accounts for specific patient and donor characteristics such as the age and weight of the donor, the type of liver graft (whole or partial) and the presence of complications of end-stage liver disease in the transplant recipient.

 Graft survival represents the patients who are alive with a functioning liver transplant at a given time after transplant (30 days, one year and three years).
 As with patient survival, the SRTR risk adjusts for expected graft survival.
 This helps account for center-to-center differences and complexity in patient populations and allows for better comparisons of performance on key outcomes among transplant centers.

 Mortality on the waiting list is defined as the percentage of patients on a transplant center’s waiting list who die over a given period of time (six months, 12 months, 18 months) after being placed on the list.
-The expected death rate is the rate that would be expected at this center based on the national experience.
-To adjust for differences in patient populations among programs, the expected rate takes into account a variety of patient characteristics.

 The median is the middle value in a series of numbers arranged in order from lowest to highest.
 Half of these numbers are higher than the median and half are lower.
 The median wait time for a liver transplant is a good reflection of actual patient experience as it is less likely to be affected by very short wait times (for example, one day) or very long wait times (for example, four years).